chrisb2/pyb_ina219/README.md

 The library has been tested with the
 [Adafruit INA219 Breakout](https://www.adafruit.com/products/904).

+## Usage

-If you want to give it a try then drop _ina219.py_ onto the flash drive of your pyboard, connect the sensor to the I2C(1) or I2C(2) interfaces on the pyboard, then from a REPL prompt execute:
+If you want to give it a try then copy _ina219.py_ onto the flash drive of your pyboard, connect the sensor to the I2C(1) or I2C(2) interfaces on the pyboard, then from a REPL prompt execute: